Author Guidelines

 Abstract

-The abstract should also be added to the article metadata during submission.
+Add the abstract to the article metadata during submission.

 Keywords

-Please provide a list of up to six keywords or phrases that describe the subject matter of your submission, separated by semicolons.
+After the abstract, provide a list of up to six keywords or phrases that describe the subject matter of your submission.

-The keywords should also be added to the article metadata during submission.
+Add the keywords to the article metadata during submission.

 Main text

-The body of the submission should be structured in a logical and easy-to-follow manner.
-A clear introduction section should be provided that allows non-specialists in the subject an understanding of the publication and a background of the issue(s) involved.
-The remainder of the article should be divided into appropriate subdivisions and labelled with descriptive headers.
-As a rule, no more than four levels of subdivision (and subheadings) should be used.
-Subheadings should use sentence case.
-If you use more than one level of subdivision and subheading, please indicate this clearly using a style hierarchy (e.g. “Heading 1,” “Heading 2,” “Heading 3” in Word or LibreOffice).
+Structure the body of your submission in a logical and easy-to-follow manner.
+Provide a clear introduction section that affords non-specialists in the subject an understanding of the publication and a background of the issue(s) involved.
+Divide the remainder of the article into appropriate subdivisions and label these with descriptive headers in sentence case.
+As a rule, use no more than four levels of subdivision.
+If you use more than one level of subdivision, indicate this clearly using a style hierarchy (e.g., “Heading 1,” “Heading 2,” “Heading 3” in Word or LibreOffice).

 Acknowledgements (optional)

-If your article has acknowledgements, please place these in a clearly-labelled section after the main body and before the references.
+If your article has acknowledgements, place these in a clearly labelled section after the main body and before the references.

 Ethics and consent (if applicable)